 - Lifetime adjustment cap: The maximum interest rate you can be charged over the entire span of the loan.

 Be sure to find out what the caps are before you get an ARM.
 Some borrowers choose ARMs because the interest rate is lower than fixed-rate mortgages and they don’t plan on keeping the home for more than a few years, at most.
-During the pandemic, ARM rates have been above fixed mortgage rates, so this market has largely disappeared.

 What home equity, HELOC borrowers should know about the Fed